alanng10/class-lang/Info/Article/Word/a.md

 Word "grid" has meaning that is table area.

-Word "row" has meaning that is vertical index.

-Word "col" has meaning that is horizontal index.

 Word "event" has meaning that is occurred.

 Word "status" has meaning that is kind of output.